Idiomdrottning’s homepage

 Scoring some points

 If you go gin, I have to reveal my hand.
-I’ll try to fit my cards into three-of-a-kinds, four-of-a-kinds, and sequences, because any left-over-cards are going to be points for you!
+I’ll try to fit my cards into sets and runs, because any left-over-cards (sometimes called “deadwood” cards) are going to be points for you!
 Jacks, queens and kings are all worth ten points each while the other cards are worth their rank (so a ten is worth ten, a four is worth four, and an ace is worth one).
 You also get twenty points for going gin.

-So, in this example, if I’m stuck with two fives and an eight, that’s 18, and the 20 point gin bonus, you’ll get 38 points in clubs, hearts, and spades, but not in diamonds since you were spoiled in that suit.
+If I’m stuck with two fives and an eight (as “deadwood” cards), that’s 18, and the 20 point gin bonus, you’ll get 38 points in clubs, hearts, and spades.

 Knocking

 You don’t need to wait for gin!
-You can end sooner by knocking, but only when own left-over card points total ten or less.
+You can end sooner by knocking, but only when your own left-over card (“deadwood” card) points total ten or less.

 There is a risk to knocking because, unlike when going Gin: